godotengine/godot-docs/about/faq.rst

 More information about Godot's design choices can be found in `this article <https://godotengine.org/article/why-isnt-godot-ecs-based-game-engine>`__.

-Why does Godot not force users to implement DoD (Data oriented Design)?
+Why does Godot not force users to implement DoD (Data-oriented Design)?
 -----------------------------------------------------------------------

 While Godot internally for a lot of the heavy performance tasks attempts